votacom/it4refugees/README.md

 Materials for TU Wien's programming lectures for Welcome.TU.code in the winter term 2016/17

+## Nov 16:
+String manipulation was repeated and further examples have been explained.
+Further more we covered Arrays, how to init, fill with data and print them.

+###Homework
+The Homework consists of multiple exercises about arrays.
+The last exercise is optional and covers multi dimensional arrays.

 ## Nov 14:
 We started with String manipulations.
 The functions length, contains, startsWith, endsWith, indexOf and charAt were explained.